zayaanw/kubernetes-concepts/README.md

 # kubernetes-concepts
-Repo for testing locally (minikube)
+Repo for learning, testing and deploying K8's locally